malpa222/portfolio/_pages/personal.md

   This question is focused on learning about the internals of the BitTorrent protocol.
 The protocol has been developed in 2001, but it lacks some of the features that are crucial for modern network infrastructures.
 I will approach this research question by applying the Library research to learn about the protocol.
-To get some hands-on experience, I will combine the Lab and the Workshop strategies by implementing the protocol in Golang.
+To get some hands-on experience, I will combine the Library and the Workshop strategies by learning about the protocol and experimenting with it.
 That way, it might be easier for me to visualize security holes.

-- **What risk is associated with using a distributed hash tables?**
+- **What risk is associated with using a distributed hash table?**

   This question tries to analyze the de-facto standard of peer discovery: distributed hash tables.
 The hash tables can be used for trackerless peer discovery, making the network completely decentralized, but they also introduce some threats for the DHT nodes.
 I will try to answer this question by analysing the need for DHTs using the Library research strategy.
 Then, I will combine the Lab and Workshop strategies to try and come up with proposals to fix the vulnerabilities.

 - **How to address the lack of encryption in the protocol?**